pkreye/cobisolv/README.rst

 the objective function represented by the QUBO.
 The problem is represented in QUBO(5) file format.

-The QUBO input problem is not limited to the graph size or connectivity of a sampler, for example the D-Wave system.
+The QUBO input problem is not limited to the graph size or connectivity of the sampler.

 Options are as follows:

 .. code::

+    -i infile
+        Name of the file for the input QUBO.
+This option is mandatory.
     -C
         If present, use cobi chip to solve subproblems.
+Without this option subproblems will be solved with tabu search.
     -z numSamples
-        Number of solutions to sample from cobi chip.
+        Number of solutions to sample from COBI chip.
 Defaults to 10.
     -p preSearchPassFactor
         Scale the amount of classical tabu search to be performed before decomposing problem to subproblems.
 Defaults to 0.
 Standard qbsolv uses 6500.